 Signs and symptoms

-Live patients may be seen following an apparent life-threatening event (ALTE).
-ALTE survivors share many risk factors for SUID; however, debate exists as to whether ALTEs are interrupted SUIDS events, separate phenomena, or SUIDS-related events.
+Live patients may be seen following a brief resolved unexplained events (BRUE, formally called apparent life-threatening event ALTE).
+BRUE survivors share many risk factors for SUID; however, debate exists as to whether BRUEs are interrupted SUIDS events, separate phenomena, or SUIDS-related events.

-The observations most commonly reported with apparent life-threatening events (ALTEs) are as follows:
+The observations most commonly reported with brief resolved unexplained events (BRUE) are as follows:

 Breathing difficulties (50%)